enicanor/My-Portfolio/index.md

 # Eric E. Nicanor – Cybersecurity Passion Portfolio

 Welcome to my cybersecurity portfolio.
-This site reflects my continuing journey from military leadership to cybersecurity operations — combining strategic insight with hands-on technical growth.
+This site reflects my continuing journey from leadership over military operations, information technology, and cybersecurity operations — combining strategic insight with hands-on technical growth, and driven by a commitment to enhancing and securing IT productivity in an ever-evolving digital environment.

 ---